nadavlab/DROP-DEEP/README.md

-# DROP-DEEP
+# DRIP
-DROP-DEEP is a polygenic risk score tool that based on dimensionality reduction with principal component analysis (PCA) and a deep neural network prediction model (DNN).
+DRIP is a polygenic risk score tool that based on dimensionality reduction with principal component analysis (PCA) followed by a mechin learning model.

 steps 1-6 should be to be done for each of the chromosomes separately.
-Steps 3, 5, 7 should be to be done o the training set and the test set separately.
+Steps 3, 5, 7 should be done o the training set and the test set separately.
 Step 6 is for the training and the test set together.